kaspanet/docs/Specs/BIP143-like SigHashes.md

     12. tx.SubnetworkID (20-byte hash)
     13. tx.Gas (8-bytes unsigned little endian)
     14. payloadHash (32-byte hash)
-    15. SigHash type of the signature (4-bytes unsigned little endian)
+    15. SigHash type of the signature (1-byte unsigned little endian) (Note: this is different from bitcoin where it's 4-bytes)

 Where:
     tx - the transaction signed